 Overseas Subspeciality Fellowship Training

 Dr Chee was awarded the Health and Manpower Development Program (HMDP) Fellowship award in February 2000.
 He served as Clinical Fellow in Neurotology and Otology to Professor Julian Nedzelski and Professor Joseph Chen at the Sunnybrook and Women’s Health Science Centre in Toronto, Canada from July 2000 to June 2001.
-Professor Nedzelski is a leading Skull Base Surgeon with more than 1000 acoustic neuroma tumor excisions under his belt.
+Professor Nedzelski is a leading Skull Base Surgeon with more than 1000 acoustic neuroma tumour excisions under his belt.
 Together with Professor Chen, they are leaders in pioneering work in cochlear implantation surgery performing more than 50 each year.

 Cochlear Implant Programme

-On his return, Dr Chee became involved in the cochlear implant programme at the National University Hospital and later, was appointed as a member to the National Cochlear Implant Board in October 2001.
+On his return, Dr Chee became involved in the cochlear implant programme at the National University Hospital and later, was appointed as a member of the National Cochlear Implant Board in October 2001.
 He served as Deputy Director of the Universal Newborn Hearing Screening (UNHS) programme at the National University Hospital.
 He took over the Directorship of the Cochlear Implant Programme (later known as the Centre for Hearing Intervention and Language Development (CHILD)) in July 2002.
-As director of CHILD, Dr Chee was responsible for integrating all services involved in the diagnosis, treatment and habilitation of hearing impaired children.
+As director of CHILD, Dr Chee was responsible for integrating all services involved in the diagnosis, treatment and habilitation of hearing-impaired children.
 To date, he has performed more than 30 cochlear implant surgeries for local and foreign patients.